 Efforts undertaken for higher business diversification expected to fructify over the medium term - As part of its efforts to strengthen its business profile by reducing its dependence on commoditised enterprise products, where revenues and margins are relatively volatile, the company has been focusing on increasing its revenue share from the higher-margin and predictable CDMO segment.
-Accordingly, the share of CDMO segment in Astec's revenues demonstrated a robust YoY growth of 67% in FY2024.
-Although deferment of certain contracts resulted in a decline in revenues from this segment during Q1 FY2025, a gradual recovery is anticipated over the near to medium term.
+Although deferment of certain contracts resulted in a decline in revenues from this segment during 9M FY2025, a gradual recovery is anticipated over the near to medium term.
 To further augment this, Astec also ventured into herbicide manufacturing in August 2021, and has seen ramp up in the volume offtake for its herbicide product offerings.
-Furthermore, the company continues to invest in expanding capacities in this space.
-Such efforts undertaken by the company are expected to strengthen its business profile over the medium term, and provide it with better revenue and margin visibility.
+Such www.icra.in Page | 2 efforts undertaken by the company are expected to strengthen its business profile over the medium term, and provide it with better revenue and margin visibility.